pereiraleo447/worldbuilding-obsidian/Lands of the East/4. NPCs/4a. Villains/Izanmaru.md

 ***Desires & Motives***
 - Izanmaru's ultimate goal in the campaign is to tear open a rift to the Primordial plane.
 He wants to build up an army as powerful as possible and establish his own domain on the prime material plane.
-- To achieve that, he's collecting three ancient [[Primordial Remnant|McGuffins]].
+- To achieve that, he's collecting three ancient [[Primordial Remnants|McGuffins]].
 He's gonna use them to destabilize the [[Yamaboshi Rift]] and summon a Kaiju

 ***Fears & Deterrents***
 -